 The Department of Industry, Innovation and Science’s role is to position Australian science and innovation internationally.
 The department works to ensure that Australia’s science and innovation achievements are globally recognised; that Australia is recognised as a competitive partner of choice internationally; and that barriers to international science and innovation collaboration are removed.

 International engagement assists the department to achieve its vision of enabling growth and productivity for globally competitive industries.
-International engagement is underpinned by the Department of Industry, Innovation and Science’s Strategic Plan (2015-2019) objectives to:
+International engagement is underpinned by the department’s Strategic Plan (2016-2020) objectives to:

 - growing business investment and improving business capability

 - streamlining regulation

 Engagement is focussed on the world science and innovation ‘super powers’ with a ‘pull-up’ effect on Australia’s innovation capacity.
 Australia has long-standing and active partnerships with these countries, and there is a demonstrated history of these partnerships delivering mutual benefit.
 Australia also engages with emerging science and innovation countries, looking for long-term partnerships of mutual advantage.
 The department engages with these partners in policy discussions, knowledge sharing, joint projects and funding programmes, and benchmarking activities, including those progressed through multilateral fora.
 The department ensures that the governments of these nations are aware of Australia’s scientific capability and innovation achievements.